tcibinan/flaxo/docs/deploy.md

 cd docker/compose
 ```

-Create `.env` file and fill it with previously resolved deployment parameters.
+Create `.env` file and fill it with the previously resolved deployment parameters.

 ```bash
 cat > .env << EOL